Rebekkah Williams, RP

-Rebekkah Alexander-Adams is a Registered Psychotherapist and Expressive Arts Therapist specializing in the treatment of trauma in practice for over thirty years.
-Co-founder and Co-director of Nemesis, she is also a Traumatic Incident Reduction Facilitator and LSR Facilitator, and Play Therapist at Neyaashiinigmiing First Nation.
+Rebekkah Williams is a Registered Psychotherapist and Expressive Arts Therapist specializing in the treatment of trauma in practice for over thirty three years.
+Co-founder and Co-director of Nemesis, she is also a Traumatic Incident Reduction Facilitator and LSR Facilitator, and Therapist at Neyaashiinigmiing First Nation.
 She specializes in healing from sexual abuse, violent crime, internet exploitation, abuse, and other traumatic events.
-She has certificates from Queen’s University in Business Management and Human Resources Management and is completing a PhD in Forensic Psychology.
+She has certificates from Queen’s University in Business Management and Human Resources Management.
 Rebekkah has facilitated countless workshops, professional development, strategic planning and policy and procedure facilitation for non profit agencies.

 Rebekkah’s undergrad was at the University of Toronto, withthree year Graduate Diploma in Expressive Art Therapy from CREATE Institute.
 Rebekkah is registered with the College of Registered Psychotherapists of Ontario and holds memberships in good standing with professional organizations specializing in trauma treatment.

 In addition to her therapeutic practice, Rebekkah is the author of Front Porch Mannequins, a work of fiction, published in both paperback and Ebook, and Glass Houses, a women’s studies text – along with numerous articles and published works.
 She is the author of several therapeutic group curriculum for both boys and girls at risk at Kikendaasogamig Elementary School, Neyaashiinigmiing First Nation.
 Rebekkah’s journalism background included staff music writer at The Georgia Straight, Vancouver’s Arts and Entertainment Weekly and creative side ventures such as a university radio show, video and print PSA’s.
 She also graduated from the Humber School for Writing and is a member of the Writer’s Union of Canada and PEN Canada.